Woman Dressed As FedEx Delivery Worker Caught On Video Stealing Packages In Pittsburgh

 PITTSBURGH (KDKA) — A Ring doorbell camera at a Pittsburgh home caught a woman who was wearing a FedEx shirt stealing packages.

-Pittsburgh police have charged the woman, who was caught on video stealing packages on Beam Way on Mount Washington last Thursday.READ MORE: 2 Arrested After Bodies Of 2 Missing Young Girls Found In Backyard Of Pennsylvania Home
+Pittsburgh police have charged the woman, who was caught on video stealing packages on Beam Way on Mount Washington last Thursday.READ MORE: Police: Washington County Man Leads Trooper On Chase With 5-Year-Old In Backseat

 The woman has been identified by police as 50-year-old Laura Woester.
-She was seen wearing a purple and black shirt with a FedEx logo on it.READ MORE: Tesla Driver Killed In Fiery Crash After Hitting Trees
+She was seen wearing a purple and black shirt with a FedEx logo on it.READ MORE: Matt's Maker Space Opens Location At UPMC Western Psychiatric Hospital

 According to the criminal complaint, Woester noticed the home’s video surveillance system and returned to the car she arrived in.
 She grabbed a camo jacket and a different colored mask before returning to the home a second time, according to the criminal complaint.